 Denmark

 The only Scandinavian country we’ve visited so far, Denmark sits on the North Sea just north of Germany.
-The southern part of the Jutland Peninsula, where we house sat for a friend, is a rolling land of wheat fields, waterways, pretty towns, and Viking heritage—also very good bread and, of course, Danish pastries.
+The southern part of the Jutland Peninsula, where we housesat for a friend, is a rolling land of wheat fields, waterways, pretty towns, and Viking heritage—also very good bread and, of course, Danish pastries.

 July to August 2015

-Major stops
+Major Stops

 Copenhagen, Haderslev, Ribe